martinhellwagner/marketplace-showcase-website/README.md

 ## Introduction

-Let's sell some stuff, shall we?
+This marketplace website acts as a showcase for various items which are up for sale.
+Well, without further ado – let's sell some stuff, shall we?

 ## How to get stared